 You'll need to set a display name and, optionally, a password.
 If you set a password, you will need to enter it every time you open the app.

 Once you've created your account and setup your profile details, the next step is to start messaging other people.
 To do so, you'll need to share your Session ID with other people.
-If you don't have anyone to test this app with, you can send a message to the Session ID used as an example above to see how messages send.

 I've discovered one annoying issue that I believe is connected to the Signal Protocol.
 On a mobile device, there have been issues with receiving messages on time.
 Even with battery optimization disabled and no network restrictions, Session notifications sometimes do not display until I open the app or the conversation itself and wait a few moments.
 This is actually one of the reasons I stopped using Signal.

 What are your thoughts of Session so far?
 Send me a message and let me know!